Menu

 Owned By: Town of Cohasset

-This scenic and historic bridge on the Gulf River offers extraordinary views, especially at high tide!
-Also known as the Mill Bridge, it connects Cohasset to Scituate.
+The scenic and historic Border Street Bridge,on the Gulf River between Cohasset and Scituate, offers extraordinary views, especially at high tide!
+It is also known as the Mill Bridge.
 Swimming is prohibited.

 Features